 From 1 November 2016 South Australians will continue to have access to interstate Ambulance Cover with the launch of a new tiered scheme.

-Standard Ambulance Cover will continue to include all ambulance attendance within South Australia, with interstate coverage available for an additional $16 per year or $32 for those on family plans.
+Standard Ambulance Cover will continue to include all ambulance attendance within South Australia.

 SA Ambulance Service has introduced two tiers of cover to provide members with greater control over the level of security they need.